steven852/polynomial-equation-solver/README.md

 # PolynomialSovler
-This is a c++ program that uses Newton's method inoreader to find one solution (root) in a polynomial equation.
+This is a C++ program that uses Newton's method in order to find a solution (root) in a polynomial equation.